 (2) For the purposes of paragraph (1), a "relevant activity" means an activity which would, unless done under the authority of a trade licence, constitute a contravention of-

-- (a) any prohibition in Chapter 2 or 3 of Part 5 (Trade) except the prohibition in regulation 21(1), or - (b) the prohibition in regulation 29 (circumventing etc prohibitions).
+- (a) any prohibition in Chapter 2 or 3 of Part 5 (Trade) except the prohibition in regulation 21(1) (export of military goods), or - (b) the prohibition in regulation 29 (circumventing etc. prohibitions).

 General trade licences: records